Suki-crypto/Elevate_labs_intern_Project/README.md

-  Flask – Lightweight web framework for Python to create the web app, Cryptography Library – For AES-256 encryption and decryption, HTML/CSS – Used to design the web-based user interface, Hashlib – For generating SHA-256 file hashes to verify file integrity,
+  Flask – Lightweight web framework for Python to create the web app, Cryptography Library – For AES-256 encryption and decryption, HTML/CSS – Used to design the web-based user interface, Hashlib – For generating SHA-256 file hashes to verify file integrity.

-AES-secured file storage app with integrity verification was build successfully.

-Project 2 - Password Strength Analyzer with Custom Wordlist Generator The goal of this project is to build a tool to analyze password strength and generate custom wordlists.
+Project 2 - Password Strength Analyzer with Custom Wordlist Generator.
+  The goal of this project is to build a tool to analyze password strength and generate custom wordlists.
 The tools used for this project are;
   Python - Backend programming,
   Flask - Web framework,
   zxcvbn - Password strength analysis,
   HTML/CSS - Frontend structure and styling,
-  JavaScript - Handling form submission and responses, Jinja2 (Flask) - HTML templating,
+  JavaScript - Handling form submission and responses, Jinja2 (Flask) - HTML templating.

-The tool for analyzing the strength of the passwords was created successfully.